kanekitakitos/kanekitakitos/README.md

 ---

-*Backend-focused developer with strong networking knowledge and system programming skills.
-Passionate about building robust, scalable server solutions and network applications.* 🚀

----

 > *"Sometimes it is the people no one imagines anything of who do the things that no one can imagine."*
 >
 > **— Alan Turing** 🧠